 Cost leadership is a low-cost market strategy.
 Firms pursuing this type of strategy must be particularly efficient in engineering tasks, production operations, and physical distribution; they must also be able to minimize costs in marketing and research and development (R&D).
-A low-cost leader can gain significant market share enabling it to procure a more powerful position relative to both suppliers and competitors.
-A firm employing this strategy uses product price as its primary competitive edge, minimizing its cost to enable it to provide an acceptable product at the lowest possible price while still maintaining a positive margin.
-This strategy is particularly effective for organizations in industries where there is limited possibility of product differentiation and where buyers are very price sensitive as with commodities and similar products or services.
+A low-cost leader can gain significant market share enabling it to procure a more powerful position relative to

 Overall cost leadership is not without potential problems.
 Two or more firms competing for cost leadership may engage in price wars (a race to the bottom) that drive profits to very low levels.
 Ideally, a firm using a cost-leader strategy will develop an advantage that others cannot easily copy.
-Cost leaders also must maintain their investment in state-ofthe-art equipment or face the possible entry of more cost-effective competitors.
+Cost leaders also must maintain their investment in state-of-the-art equipment or face the possible entry of more cost-effective competitors.
 Major changes in technology may drastically change production processes so that previous investments in production technology are no longer advantageous.
 Finally, firms may become so concerned with maintaining low costs that they overlook needed changes in the product, production, or marketing.